 Google business listings are often the first thing to pop up anyway for local searches.
 They are prevalent on mobile searches and claiming a listing can help New Jersey businesses show up in other applications like maps.

 After you have claimed your Google Business listing, you should do the following to make your listing perform well and stand out from others:

 Business owners should fill in all available fields in their Google business listing.
 This means adding basic information like name, address, phone number, hours of operation, business categories, images, and other available fields.
 The more content your listing has, the more valuable it will be to people looking for information about your business.

 You will still be able to fill in information without verifying your listing but you will want to verify it as soon as possible.
 Verification can either be done by phone or through the mail however Google will choose how it gets done.
 Mail verification takes a little longer but it’s only about a week to receive a postcard with a pin to enter for verifying your account.

 This can take some time, but work on getting as many reviews on your Google business listing as you can.
 You can try review campaigns through email if you have an email list.
 You can also set up something at your store point of sale where people can take instructions on how to leave a review.
 Reviews help a listing stand out and positive reviews also help people make purchase decisions.

 With reviews, you want to be cautious with how you approach your campaign.
 If your internal business practices make it difficult to get positive reviews, you may want to think about changing those first before launching a campaign.

 This guide is, by no means, an all-encompassing SEO strategy.
-There is much more detail involved, but this basic outline can help you gain a solid foundation for your website in search.
+There is much more detail involved, and SEO is always changing, but this basic outline can help you gain a solid foundation for your website in search.
 Taking care of all these tasks will get a new site off the ground or refresh an existing site.
 As you move forward, you will gather more experience and ideas on how you can improve upon, and add to, your SEO strategy.